Pomax/are-we-flying/docs/index.md

 });
 ```

-And that's it, that's all the code we need for our API server.
-At least in terms of the actual "running the server".
-We'll look at the server class in the next section.
+And that's all the code we need to set up a server (ignoring the actualy `ServerClass`, which we'll look at in a bit).
 So next up is the code required to run the "web server" part of our above diagram, which we'll put in `web-server.js`:

 ```js
 // We start the same was as above: